Sedation Dentistry for Kids

 Patients looking to put their children to sleep during their dental treatment often choose to go to Children’s Dental FunZone.
-Within all seven of our locations, including West Covina, Fontana, Reseda, Los Angeles, Eagle Rock, and Montebello, we make general anesthesia, or putting your child completely to sleep while having dental treatment done, a potential option.
+Within our multiple locations in Southern California, we specialize Sedation Dentistry or putting your child completely to sleep while having dental treatment done, a potential option.

 How do we put a child under general anesthesia?

 To provide the safest and most comfortable way to treat young children with a lot of decay, we hire an Anesthesiologist to come to the office regularly.
 The general anesthesiologist will give the child some oral medication that helps make them drowsy.
 Afterwards, the anesthesiologist will start an IV and give the right dosage of drugs to completely put the child to sleep.